 Security of patient data

-PenCAT is controlled by the practice, at no point does any identifiable patient data leave your practice.
+PenCAT is controlled by the practice.
+At no point does any identifiable patient data leave your practice.
 The data extraction tool deidentifies your data at your practice and sends the encrypted data securely to us.
 It does not upload any of your financial information.
 Privacy is our top priority.
-Depending on which extraction tool you use and how it is set up, your data may be uploaded automatically.

 Secondary use of general practice data